centreon/centreon-documentation/en/alerts-notifications/notif-advanced.md

 ## Stream connector

-You can also forward event to a third party application using the **Centreon Stream Connector** functionnality.
+You can also forward event to a third party application using the **Centreon Stream Connector** functionality.
 See the **Intregration / Stream-Connectors** chapter.